Information-based measure of nonlocality

 Alternative measures of nonlocality could use different resources as unit of nonlocality, such as nonlocal boxes~\cite{barrett,brunner}.
 For example, the strength of nonlocality could be defined as the number of PR-boxes necessary to simulate the correlations.
-However, no finite set of PR-boxes can simulate all bipartite nonlocal correlations~\cite{dupuis}.
+However, no finite set of PR-boxes can simulate all bipartite nonlocal correlations~\cite{dupuis,wolf}.

-In this paper, we will introduce a method for computing the nonlocal capacity of correlations.
-Namely, we show that the asymptotic nonlocal capacity is the minimum of a convex functional over a suitable space of probability distributions.
+By definition, the computation of the nonlocal capacity is an optimization problem, but it is not convex in its original form.
+This makes it very hard to find the global minimum, expecially when the set of allowed measurements is large.
+In this paper, we show that the problem can be reduced to a convex minimization problem, which can be numerically solved with very efficient algorithms~\cite{boyd}.
 Then, we discuss the relation with a previous work on the communication complexity of channels in general probabilistic theories~\cite{montina1}.
 Finally, we illustrate the method with a numerical example.